BGI Group: Beijing Genomics Institute

+Spin-off from the Beijing Genomics Institute

-In 2007, BGI broke away from the Chinese Academy of Sciences and relocated to Shenzhen.
+In 2007, BGI broke away from the Chinese Academy of Sciences, became a private company, and relocated to Shenzhen.
 Yu Jun left BGI at this time purportedly selling his stake to the other 3 founders for a nominal sum.
 In 2008, BGI published the first human genome of an Asian individual.

 In 2010, BGI bought 128 Illumina HiSeq 2000 gene-sequencing machines, which was backed by US$1.5 billion in "collaborative funds" over the next 10 years from the state lender China Development Bank.
 By the end of the year, they reportedly had a budget of $30 million.
-In 2010, BGI Americas was established with its main office in Cambridge, Massachusetts, USA, and BGI Europe was established in Copenhagen, Denmark.
-By 2018, BGI opened offices and laboratories in Seattle and San Jose in USA, and London in the UK, as well were founded BGI Asia Pacific with offices in Hong Kong, Kobe (Japan), Bangkok (Thailand), Laos, Singapore, Brisbane (Australia) and many others.
+In 2010, BGI Americas was established with its main office in Cambridge, Massachusetts, US, and BGI Europe was established in Copenhagen, Denmark.
+By 2018, BGI opened offices and laboratories in Seattle and San Jose in US, and London in the UK, as well were founded BGI Asia Pacific with offices in Hong Kong, Kobe (Japan), Bangkok (Thailand), Laos, Singapore, Brisbane (Australia) and many others.

 In 2011, BGI reported it employed 4,000 scientists and technicians, and had a $192 million in revenue.
 BGI did the genome sequencing for the deadly 2011 Germany E. coli O104:H4 outbreak in three days and released it under an open license.
 Since 2012, it has started to commercialize its services, having investments from China Life Insurance Company, CITIC Group's Goldstone Investment, Jack Ma's Yunfeng Capital, and SoftBank China Capital.
 That year they also launched their own scientific journal, GigaScience, partnering with BioMed Central to publish data-heavy life science papers.
 A new partnership was subsequently formed between the GigaScience Press department of BGI and Oxford University Press and since 2017 GigaScience has been co-published with the Oxford University Press.
+In September 2025 BGI removed the international Editorial, Software and GigaDB teams, and BGI Chief Scientist Xu Xun appointed himself as publisher and editor-in-chief.
+In November 2025 the majority of the Editorial Board resigned citing concerns the lack of any consultation and concerns about how these changes may affect the journal's long-standing commitment to publishing rigorously reviewed, reproducible research.